badaix/snapweb/README.md

 # Snapweb

-Webclient for [Snapcast](https://github.com/badaix/snapcast), optimized for mobile devices, with the look and feel of [Snapdroid](https://github.com/badaix/snapdroid)
+Web client for [Snapcast](https://github.com/badaix/snapcast), optimized for mobile devices, with the look and feel of [Snapdroid](https://github.com/badaix/snapdroid)

 ## Setup